 7. In case you have an Intra Company Transfer Employment Permit in another jurisdiction.

-If you come into one of the above conditions, you are ineligible for Ireland work visa.
+If you come into one of the above conditions, you are ineligible for an Ireland work visa.

 Requirements for Ireland Work visa